PDPA Compliance11 min read26 April 2026

 When Free Resources Are Enough

-For very small businesses — a sole proprietor or a micro-business with 2-5 employees handling minimal personal data — the PDPC's free toolkit may be sufficient:
+For very small operations — a sole proprietor or a micro-business with a handful of employees handling minimal personal data — the PDPC's free toolkit may genuinely be sufficient:

 • PDPC's Data Protection Toolkit for SMEs (available at pdpc.gov.sg)